komali2/blog/content/posts/moral-contagion.md

 Furthermore this is another example of absolutist deontology - it treats collaboration on a project, enabling support for users, and endorsing someone's politics as equal.
 The claim isn't really "just don't engage with bad people," it's an argument that any interaction with a bad person is an endorsement of the totality of that person.

 Absolutist thinking means that the secondary effects of a choice can't be interrogated - if failing to avoid all the bad people in the FOSS ecosystem leads to moral contagion, we're not only eliminating harm but also pathways for growth, migration, and influence.
-If we apply this rule consistently - any controversial figure == no engagement, any adjacent project == suspect, any collaboration chain == contaminated - we create asymmetric pressure on actors who are trying to be good.
+If we apply this rule consistently, that any controversial figure means no engagement, any adjacent project is suspect, any collaboration chain means contamination, then we create asymmetric pressure on actors who are trying to be good.
 The simplistic rule, "just don't engage with bad people" is too coarse to handle the real-world FOSS ecosystem.

 That asymmetric pressure is my final point: we're selecting *against* acting good.